-For beginner cyclists, flat terrain provides the ability to adjust distances according to appropriate levels of comfort/physical fitness, without compromising the trip experience.
-For more skilled riders, it provides an opportunity to tackle distances that otherwise might be too much to attempt in a hilly or mountainous area.
+For beginner cyclists, flat terrain provides the ability to adjust distances according to appropriate levels of comfort/physical fitness without compromising the trip experience.
+It provides an opportunity to tackle distances that otherwise might be too much to attempt in a hilly or mountainous area for more skilled riders.

 Cycling through this region of México brings you through quaint Mayan villages, colonial towns, haciendas, and cenotes (see below).

 2. Come for the Cycling, Stay for the Food

 Mérida, Yucatán’s state capital, is one of the prettiest colonial cities in all of México.
 It’s also a foodie paradise that boasts some of the most famous dishes in the country, like Cochinita Pibil, Salbutes, and Panuchos.
 Mexicans actually travel to Mérida just for the food!